PierreValadeau/JOB-BOARD/readme.md

 Added application functionality:
 - "Apply" button for each job
 - Application form with validation
-- Data persistence in database
+- Data persistence in the database
 - Email notification system

 ### Step 06: Authentication System ✅